simonmeggle/simonmeggle.github.io/_posts/en/2014-04-21-synchronize-calendars-and-contacts-with-owncloud.md

 ---
 title: Calendars and contacts with <em>OwnCloud</em>
-trans: /synchroniser-calendriers-et-contacts-avec-owncloud/
+name:  owncloud
 ---

 Synchronize calendars, contacts and files between different devices - computers, tablets, phones - is very common today.
 Despite these data can be very personal, sometimes sensitive, most people use the tools provided by Google, Apple or Microsoft.